6 incredible facts that will change the way you think about lobsters.

 6. Lobsters never get ‘old’!

 Well, not in the human sense of the word!
-The perfect example of ‘ageing gracefully’, lobsters don’t seem to suffer from any decline in strength or health and can just keep on keeping on, with adult lobsters retaining the vitality of youth and able to regrow limbs even at a century (or more) old!
+The perfect example of ‘ageing gracefully’, lobsters don’t seem to suffer from any decline in strength or health and can just keep on keeping on, with adult lobsters retaining the vitality of youth and being able to regrow limbs even at a century (or more) old!
+They continue to grow, feed as normal, and have babies, until they eventually meet their end due to being killed by humans, being predated on by natural predators, or from disease or exhaustion.

-Reducing or replacing animal products in our meals is not only the most profound way to reduce animal suffering, it’s also best for the planet and for us as well.
-Eating plant-based is easy, delicious and it’s getting more popular, every single day.
+Reducing or replacing animal products in our meals is not only the most profound way to reduce animal suffering, but it’s also best for the planet and for us as well.
+Choosing plant-based food is simple and delicious.
+You can even enjoy ocean-inspired dishes that are animal-friendly, from ‘fish’ and chips and sushi to ‘tuna’ sandwiches.

 Keen to find out more?
-You’ll find all the information you need, plus a selection of delicious recipes, in our free veg starter kit!
-Order your copy here.
-Or if you’re ready to get cooking right away, then you might like to browse our collection of 100+ scrumptious plant-based recipes at VegKit.com!
+You’ll find all the information you need, plus a selection of delicious recipes, in our free Veg Starter Kit!
+Or, if you’re ready to get cooking right away, then you might like to browse our collection of 100+ scrumptious recipes at VegKit.com!

 GET YOUR FREE VEG STARTER KIT NOW